irisdingbj/proposal/Support HSM with attestation in cert-manager for CA issuers and Self Signed Issuers.md

 Besides HSM backend info user also needs to provide info about issuers they want to leverage the HSM functions.
 We support two kinds of issuers for now : CA issuer and Self-Signed Issuer.
-For CA issuer HSM will invoke remote KMS server to get the private key and certs back.
+For CA issuer admin need to generate private keys/certs manually.  see above attestation flow.